 Credit: Artist Terry Bell for this unbelievable drawing of George!

 George Summerlin is human, even if he doesn’t look it.
 Born under a wicked family curse, he has the wings of a bat, the horns of a bull, and the tail of a lizard.
 While his peculiar features don’t stop him from dribbling a basketball, they are the reason Mama keeps him hidden away on their derelict seaside resort.
 She calls it protection.

 George calls it prison.

-After a botched escape attempt, pictures of George surface online and catch the eye of Grace, a girl who’s hell-bent on capturing the beast terrorizing her island.
+After a botched escape attempt, pictures of George surface online and catch the eye of Grace, a teen witch hell-bent on capturing the beast terrorizing her island.
 She sneaks through George’s window, convinced he’s it.
 Now he must prove his innocence in order to save his tail.